Southampton Solent University logo

 Waste and recycling

-The University recycles around 39% of all the waste generated at its campus and residence locations.
-This is lower than we would like but recent changes to our catering service means we've actually reduced the overall amount of rubbish we produce.
-The aim is to reduce the total amount of waste we produce and improve the separation of recyclable items from non recyclable waste so everything that can be recycled, is recycled.
+We recycle around 39% of the waste generated across our campus and residence locations.
+While this is lower than we'd like, the aim is to reduce the total volume of rubbish we produce and improve the separation of recyclable items so everything that can be recycled, is recycled.

-We ask that staff and students to play their part by placing their waste items into the correct bins.
+We ask that staff and students help us by placing their rubbish items into the correct bins.

-Solent is a member of a joint waste and recycling collection contract with the University of Southampton, University of Portsmouth, University of Winchester, Bournemouth University, Southampton City College, Arts University Bournemouth, and University of The Creative Arts.
-As the South Coast Affinity Group, we share services and best practice to reduce waste and increase recycling in partnership with our current waste contractor Suez.
+Solent is a member of a joint waste and recycling collection contract with the University of Southampton, University of Portsmouth, University of Winchester, Bournemouth University, South Hampshire College Group, Arts University Bournemouth, and University of The Creative Arts.
+As the South Coast Affinity Group, we share services and best practice to reduce waste and increase recycling in partnership with our waste contractor Suez.

-The University achieved zero waste to landfill in 2013 and any waste that cannot be reused and recycled is sent for energy recovery.
+Suez collect all our rubbish and our joint contract commits them to zero waste to landfill, all rubbish that cannot be reused and recycled is sent for energy recovery.

 Graphic showing waste hierarchy